 Eksteen’s work can best be described as the study of relationships.
 This theme often explored by means of opposing energies or elements in his work has been the fundamental conceptual building block for most of his work since the mid 1990’s.
 Works focus on specific aspects of identity and how juxtaposed philosophies or imagery, can illuminate our understanding of self and how we relate to others and the world.
 The interplay or relationships between gender and identity, gender and sexuality and the contradictions between the physical and emotional world, has been some of his major fields of exploration.

 His work is visually confrontational, but most often serves as a simple “question” posed to the viewer.
 He has presented images of castrated men (La Mort, 1998), confronting notions and understanding about gender by beckoning the viewer to confess “who they are without their genitals” He has combined the faces of male and female sitters into a single androgynous portraits (xx=xy, 2015) asking the viewer to identify the gender of the image and in so doing to expose their own gender bias understanding of the visual world.

-Eksteen, is currently living and working in Durban, South Africa, with his next solo exhibition planned for December 2017.
+Eksteen, is currently living and working in Durban, South Africa.

 My current body of work consists mainly of portraits.